 If white, forest green, or even metallic fuchsia Christmas trees aren't doing it for you this year, have no fear.
 Fact is, you can have any color you want!
-Using spray paint and an artificial tree, you can create a modern colorful Christmas tree that complements your home, in addition to being an amazing focal point and conversation piece.
+Using spray paint and an artificial tree, you can create a colorful modern spray paint Christmas tree that complements your home decor, in addition to being an amazing focal point and conversation piece during the holidays.

 Video of the Day

 Spray paint in the color of your choice (4 cans for a 6 1/2-foot tree)